rohiths2/CS225-Final-Project/README.md

 Wait for the desired algorithm to run (should finish within just a few seconds, except for Dijkstra's algorithm, which takes around 30 seconds on average, and longer for international queries).

+## Output

-Output is displayed in the terminal AND in the output.txt file (described below):
+Output is displayed in the terminal AND in the output.txt file (CS225-Final-Project/build/output.txt):

 - ***Terminal Output:*** The output of the program will be shown in the terminal.
 If this is a long list (e.g. BFS traversal or connection list, which displays one airport per line), you may need to scroll up on the terminal to view the full list.